Categories

 Is the Low-Kicking Tee right for me?

-We’d recommend this type of tee for the more experienced kicker as it sits low to the ground, as it can be more difficult for the player to initiate pure contact with the ball without clipping the ground when following through.
+We’d recommend this type of tee for the more experienced kicker as it sits low to the ground, it can be more difficult for the player to initiate pure contact with the ball without clipping the ground when following through.

 The Best Low-Kicking Tees Money Can Buy